AdaGold/hotel/README.md

     - If a room is set aside in a block, it is not available for reservation by the general public, nor can it be included in another block
 - As an administrator, I can check whether a given block has any rooms available
 - As an administrator, I can reserve a room from within a block of rooms
+    - The room must be reserved for the full duration of the block
+    - Reservations made against a block should appear in the general list of reservations for that date (see wave 1 requirements)

 ### Constraints